Steve Horvath

 Steve Horvath is a German–American aging researcher, geneticist, and biostatistician.
-He is a professor at the University of California, Los Angeles known for developing the Horvath aging clock, which is a highly accurate molecular biomarker of aging, and for developing weighted correlation network analysis.
+He is a professor at the University of California, Los Angeles.
+He is known for developing the Horvath aging clock, which is a highly accurate molecular biomarker of aging, and for developing weighted correlation network analysis.
 His work on the genomic biomarkers of aging, the aging process, and many age related diseases/conditions has earned him several research awards.
-Horvath is a principal investigator at the anti-aging startup Altos Labs.
+Horvath is a principal investigator at the anti-aging startup Altos Labs and co-founder of nonprofit Clock Foundation.